bjoernbroetz/social-distancing-cookbook/CONTRIBUTING.md

 ## Become a contributor

-Open an issue if you want yourself to be added to the contributors.
+Open an issue if you want yourself to be added to the contributors or simply make a fork and contribute from there.

 ## Technical